Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Related Work

-\paragraph{Watermarking-based Methods.} Text watermarking technology marks text by injecting human-invisible hidden patterns into the text, and uses specific detection methods to determine whether the text contains a watermark~\citep{review_of_digital_watermarking,watermarking_statistical_mt,adversarial_watermarking,tracing_text_provenance}.
+The current studies on identifying LLM-generated texts can be mainly divided into two categories: detecting-based~(introduced in Appendix~\ref{appendix:detection_method}) and watermarking-based methods.
+The watermarking-based method has proven more effective and reliable~\cite{reliably_detect} and we focus on the watermarking-based method.
+Text watermarking technology marks text by injecting human-invisible hidden patterns into the text, and then determines the text source by detecting whether the text contains a watermark~\citep{review_of_digital_watermarking,watermarking_statistical_mt,adversarial_watermarking,tracing_text_provenance}.
 We analyze the taxonomy of LLM watermarking methods in Table~\ref{tab:watermark_classification}.
-Watermarking techniques can be categorized into two types according to the point of watermark insertion: : (1) Integrated into the model generation process~\citep{watermark_llm}, and (2) Post-processing after text generation~\citep{acl_muilit_bit, black_box_watermark}.
-Post-processing methods are independent of LLMs and they usually utilize masked language models (MLMs) (e.g. BERT~\citep{bert}, RoBERTa~\citep{roberta}) to replace tokens with synonyms. ~\cite{black_box_watermark} proposes injecting a watermark containing 1-bit information into the text generated by LLMs by performing synonym replacement. ~\cite{acl_muilit_bit} proposes a token substitution-based text watermarking method that achieves to encode multi-bits information into text from any source.
-We argue that post-processing methods are not as effective as integrating methods, since they do not take advantage of the generative power of LLMs.
-Additionally, replacement-based methods can only operate individual tokens and cannot adaptively change the subsequent generation sequence like integrating methods, which severely limits the freedom and consistency of the watermarked texts.
+LLM watermarking techniques can be categorized into two types according to the point of watermark insertion: (1) Integrated into the model generation process~\citep{watermark_llm}, and (2) Post-processing after text generation~\citep{acl_muilit_bit, black_box_watermark}.
+Post-processing methods are independent of LLMs and they usually utilize masked language models (MLMs) (e.g. BERT~\citep{bert}, RoBERTa~\citep{roberta}) to replace tokens with synonyms.
+Both one-bit~\cite{black_box_watermark} or multi-bits~\cite{acl_muilit_bit} information can be injected in this manner.
+However, we argue that post-processing methods are not as effective as integrating methods for generating high-quality watermarked texts, since they do not take advantage of the generative power of LLMs.
+Moreover, replacement-based methods can only operate individual tokens and cannot adaptively change the subsequent generation sequence like integrating methods.